 International Number (Toll Free):

-In the past we’ve explored some movie magic set in Africa but now we peer deeper into the heart of the African film scene.
-There is little known internationally about these directors (although they are respected in cinematic circles) in spite of the important films they have created about the continent.
+In the past, we’ve explored some movie magic set in Africa but now we peer deeper into the heart of the African film scene.
+These directors are not well-known internationally (although they are respected in cinematic circles) in spite of the important films they have created about the continent.
 Read below to discover some wonders on the vast spectrum that is African film.

 Photo Credit: Paljas film (1997)

 Paljas is an Afrikaans language movie but it showcases such a visual splendour that you probably won’t mind the subtitles.
 The plot follows a young boy, Willem, who has stopped speaking due to the traumatic break in his parents’ relationship.
 One day, a circus rolls through town, leaving one of their performers behind.
 Together, the clown and the boy form a wonderful bond, transforming this small Karoo town into a colourful place where norms are challenged and laughter is reignited.
 Another honourable mention by Heyns is Die Wonderwerker (2012) which follows the descent of artist Eugene Marais.

 Two characters Mory and Anta meet in Dakar, Senegal.
 With colonial influences playing a role in the country’s development (they speak French and Wolof) the two idealize Paris and the thought of going there to escape their lives in Africa.
 Through various schemes, they attempt to raise the money for the journey.
 But, ultimately their kismet relationship is tested by their loyalties to their homeland.
 Another African film triumph by Mambéty is Hyènes, another post-colonial venture.